Alzheimer's and Related Dementias Resources for Professionals

 Alzheimer’s Training for Health Care Providers

-This 9-module CE credit course from the University of Kentucky trains healthcare providers, especially those in medically underserved areas, in dementia diagnosis and treatment, management, and related topics.
+This nine-module CE credit course from the University of Kentucky trains healthcare providers, especially those in medically underserved areas, in dementia diagnosis and treatment, management and related topics.

 Training for professionals is also available through voluntary and professional organizations.